Robert1Oo/Robert1Oo.github.io/index.md

 # I'm Roberto! 👋

 I'm a passionate Mechatronics Engineer with a focus on DevOps Engineering.
-Welcome to my GitHub profile!
 I'm currently learning how to use tools like Ansible, Terraform, Kubernetes, Docker, and GitHub Actions to create scalable and reliable infrastructure.

 ## 🚀 Skills and Tools
 - **Languages**: Python, C/C++, Bash.